Bitcoin. Cat Person. Other divisive things.

 I’m not a big dynamic search ads guy.
 I don’t deny their usefulness, it’s just that I’m a copywriter at heart.
 I actively want to write ads for everything (keep your comments to yourself).
 Anyway, it took until the middle of 2017, but Dynamic Search Ads finally received the expanded overhaul that hit the rest of your account 9 months beforehand.

-If your AdWords account primarily consists of Shopping ads and your website features thousands of product pages, these Dynamic ETA could be just what you need to establish a successful presence on the SERP (outside of your PLAs, of course!).
+If your Google Ads account primarily consists of Shopping ads and your website features thousands of product pages, these Dynamic ETA could be just what you need to establish a successful presence on the SERP (outside of your PLAs, of course!).

 While not every industry saw CPCs skyrocket in 2017, there are certainly a fair number of niches in which advertisers have had to really focus on trimming wasted spend, implementing negative keywords, and optimizing for efficiency as opposed to volume.
 If only there was a tool that could help small businesses do all of those things (and more) …

 Another mobile innovation in 2017 (shocking, I know!).